kynan/nbstripout/README.md

     nbstripout -t FILE.ipynb | other-command

+Do a dry run and only list which files would have been stripped:

+    nbstripout --dry-run FILE.ipynb [FILE2.ipynb ...]

+Operate on all `.ipynb` files in the current directory and subdirectories
+recursively:

+    find . -name '*.ipynb' -exec nbstripout {} +

+Print the version:

+    nbstripout --version

+Show help and usage instructions:

+    nbstripout --help

+### Using as a Git filter

 Set up the git filter and attributes as described in the manual installation instructions below: